rperry99/infinite-scroll/readme.md

 This is a pretty useful skill to learn I think.
 A lot of websites today use infinite scrolling, or lazy loading, to constantly show new items / elements to a user.
 This eliminates the need for pagination and can make browsing easier.

-## Important Note
+## Live Version

-This project does not have a live version for you to look at.
-This project requires an API key that I do not want to share publicly.
-If you would like to try this app out for yourself, feel free to clone it or download it.
+You can view a live version [here](https://russ-infinite-scroll.netlify.app/).
+If you would like to run this locally, you will need an API key, which you can get for free from the steps below.

-### Steps to get this project up and running locally for you:
+## Steps to get this project up and running locally for you:

 1. Go to [Unsplash's Developer Page](https://unsplash.com/documentation)
 2. Click on "Setting Up an Application"